-Helen James was appointed a Director on 2 December 2010.
+Helen James was appointed a Director on 2 December 2010 and is the Senior Independent Director.
 She is the former CEO of Investis, a leading digital corporate communications company.
 She was also previously Head of Pan-European Equity Sales at Paribas.
-She is a non-executive director of The Mercantile Investment Trust plc and group chief operating officer of Brunswick Group.
+She is the group chief operating officer of Brunswick Group.